 Each region conducts a quarterly review utilizing PI data submitted by licensees and inspection findings compiled over the previous 12 months.
 This review is conducted within 5 weeks after the conclusion of each quarter of the annual assessment cycle.
 Five weeks was chosen to ensure that the assessments were conducted in a timely manner following the submittal of the PI data by the licensee, gives the NRC sufficient time to process and post the PI data internally, and allows regional inspector staff and management sufficient time to review and analyze the data.

 The responsible regional Branch Chief reviews the most recently submitted PIs and the inspection findings contained in the plant issues matrix (PIM) to identify any changes in performance trends.
 The Branch Chief shall utilize the Action Matrix to identify the potential scope of NRC actions not already embedded in the existing inspection plan.
 The regional office will notify the licensee via an assessment follow-up letter when assessment input thresholds are crossed.
 A letter is not issued during these quarterly reviews for those plants that do not have any new inspection findings or PIs that have crossed a threshold since there are no additional agency actions to communicate.
-Assessment results are posted on the NRC’s external .
+Assessment results are posted on the NRC’s external website.

 The purpose of the assessment follow-up letter described in section 02.01 is to communicate to all stakeholders the change in the assessment of licensee performance based on new input and the actions planned to be taken in accordance with the Action Matrix.
 The letter is issued within the timeframe established in IMC 0305 following the regional assessment of licensee performance to ensure Agency actions in response to any inputs with a crossed threshold are communicated to the licensee and public in a timely manner.

-Additionally, for plants whose performance is in the Multiple/Degraded Cornerstone Column of the Action Matrix, consideration shall be given at each quarterly review for engaging senior licensee and agency management in discussions associated with: (1) transferring the plant to the IMC 0350, “Oversight of Reactor Facilities in a Shutdown Condition Due to Significant Performance and/or Operational Concerns,” process and (2) declaring licensee performance to be unacceptable.
+Additionally, for plants whose performance is in the Multiple/Repetitive Degraded Cornerstone Column of the Action Matrix, consideration shall be given at each quarterly review for engaging senior licensee and agency management in discussions associated with: (1) transferring the plant to the IMC 0350, “Oversight of Reactor Facilities in a Shutdown Condition Due to Significant Performance and/or Operational Concerns,” process and (2) declaring licensee performance to be unacceptable.
 As described in more detail later in this Attachment, if the agency determines that a licensee’s performance is unacceptable, then a shutdown order will be issued.
 This is an important consideration since the assessment program is continuous and designed to respond accordingly as additional indications of performance deficiencies are received, and not wait for the regularly scheduled annual assessment meeting with senior Agency managers.

 02.03 Mid-Cycle Review Meeting